homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 ![ASIC](/img/bitcoin/dragonmint.jpg){: .img-side}

 This is known as [Proof-of-Work (PoW)](https://en.bitcoin.it/wiki/Proof_of_work){: target="_blank"}.
 Miners perform time-consuming work that is easily proven.

-PoW prevents the largest bitcoin holders from controlling the network, instead giving it to anyone with the ability to mine.
+PoW prevents the largest Bitcoin holders from controlling the network, instead giving it to anyone with the ability to mine.

 The first miner to successfully verify the block receives a reward in the form of Bitcoins, which incentivizes miners to continue verifying transactions.
 The reward was initially 50 Bitcoins, but that number halved in 2012, then again in 2016 to 12.5 bitcoins.
 In the year 2020, it will half again and so on.